 First, choose the network subnet that you wish to use for all PXE communications between the host and its targets.
-If only one subnet is available a choice cannot be made, however the information is still presented so that the user can verify that the subnet is the desired subnet.
+If only one subnet is available a choice as in the figure above, the information is still presented so that the user can verify that the subnet is the desired subnet.